Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \textit{\textbf{Augmentations.}} During training of every experiment, several augmentations are applied to the audio data to enhance model robustness and generalisation.
 Following BirdSet's training protocol~\cite{rauch2025birdset}, we apply augmentation on the waveforms. \textit{Mixup} includes additional sounds and, in the case of BirdSet's multi-label evaluation, their corresponding labels to create augmented samples.
 This technique encourages the model to learn more generalised representations by exposing it to mixed audio signals and their associated multi-label annotations. \textit{Background noise} and \textit{coloured noise} augmentations simulate real-world acoustic environments, thereby improving the model's ability to handle noisy conditions. \textit{Gain} augmentation adjusts the amplitude of the audio signal, enabling the model to become invariant to variations in recording volume.
 For the BirdSet tasks we additionally mix in samples without any calls from the \gls{vox} dataset.

-\textit{\textbf{Metric.}} We use the Area Under the Receiver Operating Characteristic (AUROC) curve as our primary evaluation metric across all experiments, as it is a threshold-free metric that is not influenced by the number of classes~\cite{hamer_birb_2023}.
+\textit{\textbf{Metric.}} We use the Area Under the Receiver Operating Characteristic (AUROC) curve as our primary evaluation metric across all experiments, as it is a threshold-free metric that is less sensitive to class count than accuracy-based metrics and does not require threshold selection~\cite{hamer_birb_2023}.
 AUROC measures the trade-off between true positive rate (sensitivity) and false positive rate (1 - specificity) across all classification thresholds, providing a threshold-independent assessment of model performance.
 For both multi-class and multi-label classification tasks, we compute the macro-averaged AUROC as:

 where $C$ is the number of classes, $\text{TPR}_c$ is the true positive rate for class $c$, and $\text{FPR}_c$ is the false positive rate for class $c$, both computed in a one-vs-rest manner.
 This approach treats each class as an independent binary classification problem, making it suitable for both single-label tasks (BEANS) and multi-label tasks (BirdSet).
 AUROC values range from 0.5 (random performance) to 1.0 (perfect classification), making it particularly suitable for comparing model performance across diverse bioacoustic classification tasks with varying class distributions.
 Furthermore, we report the standard evaluation metrics for each benchmark in Appendix Table~\ref{tab:results-standard-metrics}: Top-1 Accuracy for BEANS and cmAP5 for BirdSet.